python-streamz/streamz/docs/source/dataframes.rst

 When handling large volumes of streaming tabular data it is often more efficient to pass around larger Pandas dataframes with many rows each rather than pass around individual Python tuples or dicts.
-Handling and computing on data with Pandas can be much faster than operating on Python objects.
+Handling and computing on data with Pandas can be much faster than operating on individual Python objects.

 So one could imagine building streaming dataframe pipelines using the ``.map`` and ``.accumulate`` streaming operators with functions that consume and produce